-Farahnaz Yekeh
+Farahnaz Yekeh and Judy Kay

-School of Information Technologies The University of Sydney Sydney, NSW 2006, Australia fyek9388@uni.sydney.edu.au
+School of Information Technologies The University of Sydney Sydney, NSW 2006, Australia fyek9388@uni.sydney.edu.au, judy.kay@sydney.edu.au

 Abstract.
 Emerging pervasive sensing technology provides new ways to create persuasive systems that can help people improve their health.
 Much persuasive computing research has involved the exploration of researchers' hypotheses about the ways that such ubicomp sensing can improve health.
-This thesis aims to enable individual users to test their personal hypotheses about how their actions, as tracked by ubicomp sensors, and the interface tools that they elect to use, actually impact their health goals.
-The key contributions are to develop the infrastructure and interfaces for a new persuasive system to support personal health hypothesis evaluation.
+Our work aims to enable individual users to test their personal hypotheses about how their actions, as tracked by ubicomp sensors, and the interface tools that they elect to use, actually impact their health goals.
+This paper defines the notion of personal hypothesis evaluation.
+It then outlines a ubicomp architecture for the infrastructure and interfaces needed to enable a person to formulate a personal health hypothesis and then test it over a long time period, weeks, months or even years.
+Our key contribution is the definition of a new approach to creating a new class of user-controlled ubicomp persuasive system.

-Keywords: Persuasive technology; ubicomp sensing; personal hypothesis evaluation; personal informatics.
+Keywords: Persuasive technology; ubiquitous sensing; personal health hypothesis; hypothesis evaluation; personal informatics.